Livin' on a Prayer: Lyrics

 The song describes two characters, Tommy and Gina, a working-class couple who struggle to make ends meet.
 Tommy loses his job as a dockworker due to a strike while Gina works as a diner waitress.
 Its storyline was loosely based on real-life events that Richie Sambora, Jon Bon Jovi and songwriter Desmond Child witnessed and experienced in the 1970s.
-The 1977 Dockworkers' Strike was the inspiration for Tommy's plight, wherein the International Longshoremen's Association (ILA) engaged in a seven-week work stoppage, demanding a 77% pay raise over six years.
+The 1977 Dockworkers' Strike was the inspiration for Tommy's plight, in which the International Longshoremen's Association (ILA) engaged in a seven-week work stoppage.
 In another case, before becoming successful artists and songwriters, Desmond Child and his then-girlfriend, singer-songwriter Maria Vidal, lived together and had already begun their music careers, while still working day jobs; Child was a taxi driver in New York while Vidal was employed as a waitress in a diner named "Once Upon A Stove", similar to Gina in the song.
 The owner, manager, and other employees of the diner nicknamed Vidal "Gina" due to her slight physical resemblance to Italian actress and photographer Gina Lollobrigida.

 "It deals with the way that two kids – Tommy and Gina – face life's struggles," noted Bon Jovi, "and how their love and ambitions get them through the hard times.
 It's working class and it's real… I wanted to incorporate the movie element, and tell a story about people I knew.
 So instead of doing what I did on 'Runaway', where the girl didn't have a name, I gave them names, which gave them an identity...
 Tommy and Gina aren't two specific people; they represent a lifestyle."
 Tommy and Gina are also referred to in Bon Jovi's 1988 song "99 in the Shade" and their 2000 single "It's My Life".

 In a 2002 interview, Bon Jovi said that he wrote the song as a response to the Reagan Era, adding, "trickle-down economics are really inspirational to writing songs".